Stylite/eveningwm/README.md

 ### Installation
 To install EveningWm run:
 ```
-make all
+sudo make all install
 ```

 and to uninstall:
 ```
-make clean
+sudo make clean
 ```

-### Things still to be done/known bugs (no need to report these)
+### Things still to be done/known bugs
 * Currently EveningWm doesn't know how to ignore bars, docks etc..
 * If any modifier key in addition to Alt (e.g caps lock, num lock..) is pressed the keybinds won't work (I'm pretty sure I already know how to fix this tho)
+* For some reason fireofx context menus stopped working even thought I'm 100% sure they worked just a couple of days ago :(

 ### Gotta give credit where credit is due
 * Nick Welch for creating TinyWm.